Camp Life

 Canteen

 Twice a week, campers visit Canteen, where they choose their own special snack (included in the cost of camp) and can purchase games, forgotten toiletries, and seriously cool camp gear.
-While our online camp store is open all year, every summer we introduce new camp gear only available at the in-person Canteen.
+While our online camp store is open all year, every summer we introduce new camp gear only available at Canteen.
 We stock sunscreen, toothpaste, toothbrushes, postcards, stamps, and other essential items campers can purchase if they forget or run out.

 Camp Gear